 - 8.2.5 The modern teaching blocks, library and administration buildings are of modern materials and of functional 20th century design.
 Some buildings have been renovated in the 21st century with good modern design but there are still many utilitarian buildings.
 These are mostly of brown or buff brick with slate or clay tiled roofs, contrasting painted render detailing.
-There is some timber and metal cladding, a variety of window and roof treatments, and solar panels. - 8.2.6 Within the campus is a disused traditional residential property called Glandulas House, shown - on the 1840s Tithe map and extended later with a large nursery area to the east.
+There is some timber and metal cladding, a variety of window and roof treatments, and solar panels. - 8.2.6 Located outside of the Conservation Area but within the University Campus is a disused traditional residential property called Glandulas House, shown on the 1840s Tithe map and extended later with a large nursery to the east.
 It is a large building with historic interest but in poor repair and visually detracts from the improvement works undertaken on the rest of the campus.